 An example of this would be to ask how they like their new community website and if there is anything they’d like to see added or removed.
 You could also send out a survey to ask when a specific meeting should be scheduled.
 Doing so will provide you with a date and time that will work best for the majority of residents, and in turn, may increase that meeting’s attendance.

-To learn more about how to create a survey, check out this help article for step-by-step instructions: About surveys.
+To learn more about how to create a survey, check out this help article for step-by-step instructions: Creating surveys.

 Can this be used for official voting?